Luxury Everest View Trek

 Footwear

-• Trekking Boots: Sturdy, well-broken-in boots with ankle support.
+• Trekking Boots: Sturdy, well worn trekking shoes with ankle support.

-• Trekking Socks: Wool or synthetic moisture-wicking socks (3–4 pairs).
+• Trekking Socks: Wool or synthetic moisture wicking socks.

 • Camp Shoes: Lightweight sandals or sneakers for lodge evenings.